 FINN: Hey, no one called foul on Admiral Trinket when she martyred herself.
 How come I can’t do it?

-ROSE: Because I have a crush on you.
+ROSE: Because I love you.

 FINN: We only met like three hours ago!

-ROSE (kisses him): Just go with it.
+ROSE: We’re a Disney product now, remember? (kisses him) Just go with it.

 JIM NANTZ: Penalty for excessive celebration!